kberon/Mars-Rover/README.md

 The team has also spent a great deal of time researching and buying parts.
 Included in the documentation directory are details on that procedure, especailly for the motor selection<br>
 <br>
 We encourage you to explore the repo and read the subdirectory README's and the different available documentation

+## Bugs
+Firmware bugs are as follows: as of right now software PWM is extremely buggy, however a warning is presented when they need to be utilized by our motor drivers.<br>
+We additonally have some minor bugs in our IMU and BME280 drivers, with functionality being questionable due to a lack of dev boards currently being on hand, and not having the IMU and DME280 <br>
+to interact with directly yet.